The Best Fall and Halloween Books for Kids

 The Leaf Thief

-This is an adorable book The main character is a touch neurotic and so relatable, and some helpful animals help him realize it was, in fact, the wind that stole his leaves.
+The Leaf Thief is darling – a funny, silly story of a neurotic and sort of relatable squirrel who thinks someone is after his leaves.
+Some helpful animals help him realize it was, in fact, the wind that stole his leaves.

 This book about chickens noticing strange things happening during spooky season is short, sweet, and a little weird.
 And my 2 year old absolutely loves it.